angular-bootstrap/ngbootstrap/README.md

 - Stepper – horizontal/vertical stepper with custom labels, error states, theming hooks, and keyboard support.
 - Splitter – resizable horizontal/vertical panes with collapsing, keyboard resizing, and ARIA semantics.
 - Tree – keyboard-accessible tree with optional checkboxes, JSON-style expanders, and expand/collapse helpers.
-- Typeahead – virtualized, debounced search with single/multi select, exact-match selection, and scroll hooks.
+- Typeahead – Bootstrap dropdown overlay with debouncing, virtualization, single/multi select, chips/tags mode, custom templates, and Reactive Forms support.
+- Chips – small reusable chips/tags component used by Typeahead (can also be used standalone).
-- Angular + Bootstrap first – built for modern Angular (v17–20) and works with plain Bootstrap CSS; Material/Tailwind can be layered via custom styles.
+- Angular + Bootstrap first – built for modern Angular (v21) and works with plain Bootstrap CSS; Material/Tailwind can be layered via custom styles.

 ## Installation